MuhammadNaeemAkhtar/gatsby-data-tutorial-4/README.md

 2. GraphiQL is the GraphQL integrated development environment (IDE).
 3. You can access it when your site’s development server is running—normally at http://localhost:8000/___graphql
 4. Poke around the built-in Site “type” and see what fields are available on it — including the siteMetadata object you queried earlier.
 Try opening GraphiQL and play with your data!
 Press Ctrl + Space (or use Shift + Space as an alternate keyboard shortcut) to bring up the autocomplete window and Ctrl + Enter to run the GraphQL query.
+5. The GraphiQL Explorer enables you to interactively construct full queries by clicking through available fields and inputs without the repetitive process of typing these queries out by hand.

+### Source plugins
+1. Source plugins fetch data from their source.
+E.g. the filesystem source plugin knows how to fetch data from the file system.
+The WordPress plugin knows how to fetch data from the WordPress API.
+2. First, install the plugin at the root of the project: npm install --save gatsby-source-filesystem

 ## ////////////////////////////////// AUTO GENERATED /////////////////////////////////////////